 - Do not shy away from using sea salt or rock salt in your cooking.
-Often, people think of salt negatively because of media misinformation.
+People think of salt negatively because of media misinformation.
 Proper salt is essential to our physiology.
-Salt is very yin and comes from the sea or salt mines which connect energetically with a primordial source of life; very grounding.
+Salt is very yin and comes from the sea or salt mines which connect energetically with a primordial source of life: very grounding.

 - Keep yourself warm.
-This, of course, goes without saying but I am still amazed when I see people walking about with shorts and generally scanty clothes.
+This, of course, goes without saying but I am still amazed when I see people walking about with shorts and T shirts.
 Keep your feet, legs, lower back and lower abdomen covered up.

-- Due to cold, our bodies tend contract.
-This includes are muscles, tendons and ligaments.
+- Our bodies (the muscles, tendons and ligaments) tend to contract in the cold.
 While it’s advisable to be still and introspective, we do need to move our bodies so things don’t get too stiff, ensuring a smooth flow on all three levels: mind, body and spirit.
 Some regular daily movement is great.
 It does not need to be one and a half hours at the gym; a short walk, a half hour yoga routine or some tai chi will go a long way.